 What are the concerns?

-Community impacts can vary.
 It is possible that Aggie Square can exacerbate gentrification in the Oak Park neighborhood, or it can lead to economic growth through increased opportunities for local residents.
-How do we invest in neighborhoods without displacing existing residents?
-ClimatePlan has a white paper called “Investment without Displacement” that contains some suggestions.
-Click here to view that white paper.
+How do we invest in neighborhoods without displacing existing residents and local businesses?

 These social justice issues align with ECOS’ mission to achieve regional and community sustainability and a healthy environment for existing and future residents.
 In addition, sustainable growth is the only way our region can achieve our greenhouse gas emission reduction targets, as set by the Sacramento Area Council of Governments (SACOG).
 We need to create neighborhoods in which people have the option to avoid driving a car in their daily lives.
 This means a sufficient amount of affordable housing in the urban core, where there will always be entry-level jobs at which employees do not make enough income to afford market-rate housing.